j-AIWG/java-ai-resource/educational-resource/tooling/contribute-dashboard-template.md

 ## 🚀 Get Involved

 Do you know some article or resource that would fit in?
 Go ahead and add or create your resource!
-Step-by-step instructions: see [Contributor Guide for New Articles](/docs/contribute/contributing-new-resource)
+Step-by-step instructions: see [Contributor Guide](/docs/contribute/contributing-new-resource)

 Not sure where to start?
 Here's where you can make a big difference: